Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Juli 2026 00.10.03 UTC
+- WIB: Rabu, 1 Juli 2026 03.11.23 UTC
-- WITA: Rabu, 1 Juli 2026 01.10.03 UTC
+- WITA: Rabu, 1 Juli 2026 04.11.23 UTC
-- WIT: Rabu, 1 Juli 2026 02.10.03 UTC
+- WIT: Rabu, 1 Juli 2026 05.11.23 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: nature
+Kategori: success